redhat-cop/openshift-image-signing-scanning/README.md

 ansible-playbook -i hosts image-signing-scanning-setup.yml
 ```

-Once the playbook completes, the OpenShift environment will be configured to handle image signing and execution.
+Once the playbook completes, the OpenShift environment will be configured to handle image scanning, signing and execution.

-## Testing the Architectures

-Coming soon